Azure/bicep-types-az/generated/keyvault/microsoft.keyvault/2021-06-01-preview/types.md

 ## Trigger
 ### Properties
 * **timeAfterCreate**: string: The time duration after key creation to rotate the key.
-It should be in ISO8601 format.
+It only applies to rotate.
+It will be in ISO 8601 duration format.
 Eg: 'P90D', 'P1Y'.
-* **timeBeforeExpiry**: string: The time duration before key expiring to rotate the key.
-It should be in ISO8601 format.
+* **timeBeforeExpiry**: string: The time duration before key expiring to rotate or notify.
+It will be in ISO 8601 duration format.
 Eg: 'P90D', 'P1Y'.

 ## KeyCreateParametersTags
 ### Properties